-Emotional intelligence also influences a person’s sleeping pattern and reduces exhaustion, or sleep deprivation.
+Emotional intelligence also influences a person’s sleeping pattern, and reduces fatigue and sleep deprivation.
 You can also reach out and share your feelings with your peers, which can help resolve issues in a placating manner.

 Even with emotional intelligence in the workplace, there are benefits and drawbacks that you should be aware of.
 Yes, it is possible for there to be disadvantages of emotional intelligence in the workplace, here’s what they are:

 Benefits of Emotional Intelligence in the Workplace

 Being emotionally intelligent is a great advantage to have at the office, because it makes you comprehend situations and resolve conflicts easier and faster.
 Benefits of emotional intelligence in the workplace revolve around five main factors: